casparvitch/qdmpy/README.md

 - old_binning_convention
     - Legacy option.
 - system_name
-    - Name of system used (see qdmpy.systems)
+    - Name of system used (see qdmpy.system)
 - other_measurement_suffixes
     - List of suffix strings e.g. "\_T.txt" to look for, to plot non-NV measurements.
 E.g. for \_T.txt you might have stored T(t) during the experiment.
 They will be plot nicely for you.
 - remove_start_sweep